Our free & confidential 24-hour amphetamine hotline for family members, friends, and those with amphetamine addiction and abuse.

 All calls on The Recovery Village’s 24-hour hotline are completely confidential and private.
 Our hotline is available for your call day and night, and we are fully committed to maintaining your trust and putting you on the path to health.

-Can I Start the Treatment Process During My Call?
+Can I Start the Treatment Process When Calling This Hotline?

 Anyone interested in beginning treatment can take the first step toward rehabilitation during a call with one of our amphetamine hotline operators.
 In fact, we encourage those struggling with addiction to enter one of our treatment programs as soon as possible.
 If you’re ready and interested in rehabilitation, we can get you to one of our centers within a few short hours of your call.